|

 29 July 2008.
 The Norwich Joint Highways Agency Committee meeting on the 24th was attended by the Secretary of SACTRA, St Augustine's residents Carol Cooper and Jill Peto, and Mancroft City and County councillors Cllr Adrian Holmes and Cllr Maran McKay.
 Each were allowed three minutes to speak before the Committee and each made valid points of concern about the gyratory scheme and the fact that the majority of local residents and traders had expressed a preference opted for St Augustine's Street to be pedestrianised or made access-only, but that this option had subsequently been withdrawn by the highways department as "unworkable" (i.e. too expensive!)
 After they had spoken the Committe briefly discussed the proposal and the two voting members present (out of the four that should have been present!) voted in favour of the highway's department's gyratory scheme to make St Augustine's Street one-way northbound.
 So much for local democracy!
 However, it was noted that the scheme could not proceed until the plans for the redevelopment of Anglia Square had received approval.
 This was possibly many months away, so work on the gyratory was unlikely to begin until 2009 or possibly even later.

 24 July 2008.
-On the 24th July at 10 a.m. in the Committee Room at City Hall the Norwich Joint Highways Agency Committee will be discussing the County Council's Highways Depatment's report on the proposed gyratory system for the St Augustine's area.
+On the 24th July at 10 a.m. in the Committee Room at City Hall the Norwich Joint Highways Agency Committee will be discussing the County Council's Highways Department's report on the proposed gyratory system for the St Augustine's area.
 The meeting will be open to the public, but if you want to speak you will need to contact the committee secretary at least 24 hours before the meeting.

 13 May 2008.
 The public consultation period for the proposals ended today.
 The concerns of residents and traders, as expressed at the SACTRA public meeting on 17 April 2008, were sent to Norfolk County Council on 21 April.
 SACTRA today received the following reply:

+I can confirm that your consultation responses, dated 21 April [2008], have been received.
 We are now working through all issues raised, and will as promised provide a detailed response to you.
 If requested we can come back to a future meeting of SACTRA.
 In due course a report will be taken to Norwich Highways Agency Joint Committee (July at earliest) and this will set out all consultation responses and our comments.
 Thank you for your contributions so far.
 Yours Neil Smith Project Team Manager Norfolk County Council Planning and Transportation

------------------------------------------------------------------------- BACKGROUND INFORMATION & SUMMARY OF RESPONSES On 17 April 2008 SACTRA held a public meeting in St Augustine's Hall to allow local residents and traders to get their first view of Norfolk County Council's proposed redesign of the traffic flow in St Augustine's.
+On 17 April 2008 SACTRA held a public meeting in St Augustine's Hall to allow local residents and traders to get their first view of Norfolk County Council's proposed redesign of the traffic flow in St Augustine's.

 The background to this is that the air quality in St Augustine's Street (measured five years ago) was sufficently poor that the City and County highways and environmental authorities were legally obliged to improve it.
 It has been estimated that up to 17,000 vehicles use St Augustine's Street each day, which is a great deal for what is essentially a narrow medieval street.